 Mutual funds will actively manage your money for you.
 Once you invest a lump sum, your money will be pooled together with other investors.
 Then, the mutual fund manager will determine which shares to buy and sell, and when.

-Ultimately, taking into account the vast resources that mutual funds have at their disposal, they stand a much better chance of outperforming the markets.
+Ultimately, taking into account the vast resources that mutual funds have at their disposal, they stand a higher chance of outperforming the markets.
 In return, you will pay a small management fee to the fund – which is typically below 1% per year.

 An additional option that will allow you to engage with active portfolio management is that of copy trading.
 At the forefront of this is leading online broker eToro.
 In a nutshell, the copy trading feature at eToro allows you to choose an investor that you like the look of.
 Then, you get to copy their portfolio and all ongoing trades like-for-like.

-You can do this from just $200 (about £160) per copy trader, meaning that you can diversify across several portfolios.
+You can do this from just $50 per copy trader, meaning that you can diversify across several portfolios.
 Crucially, this will allow you to actively manage your portfolio without needing to have any experience of how the stock markets work.
 It’s also suitable if you don’t have the time to actively manage your investments.